Anthony Averett: Baltimore Ravens

-Averett was drafted by the Baltimore Ravens in the fourth round, 118th overall, of the 2018 NFL Draft.
+Averett was selected by the Baltimore Ravens in the fourth round, 118th overall, of the 2018 NFL draft.

 On October 22, 2020, Averett was placed on injured reserve with a shoulder injury.
 He was activated on December 8, 2020.

-On October 3, 2021, Averett intercepted Denver Broncos quarterback Drew Lock in the end zone, and helped the Baltimore Ravens win 23-7.
-On December 26, in the team's week 16 game against the Cincinnati Bengals, Averett suffered a fractured rib after taking a hit from Bengals tight end C. J. Uzomah.
+On October 3, 2021, Averett intercepted Denver Broncos quarterback Drew Lock in the end zone, and helped the Ravens win 23–7.
+On December 26, in the team's Week 16 game against the Cincinnati Bengals, Averett suffered a fractured rib after taking a hit from Bengals tight end C. J. Uzomah.

 Las Vegas Raiders

 Averett signed with the Las Vegas Raiders on March 17, 2022.
 He was placed on injured reserve on September 12, 2022, after suffering a broken thumb in Week 1.
 He was activated on October 22.
 He was placed back on injured reserve on November 29.

+San Francisco 49ers

+On August 3, 2023, Averett signed with the San Francisco 49ers.
+He was placed on injured reserve eight days later.
+He was released on August 17.

+Detroit Lions

+On October 10, 2023, the Detroit Lions signed Averett to their practice squad.
+He was released on November 14, 2023.

+Pittsburgh Steelers

+On May 12, 2024, the Pittsburgh Steelers signed Averett to a one-year deal.
+He was released on August 20, and later re-signed to the practice squad.
+He was released on October 28.

+Houston Texans

+On January 6, 2025, Averett was signed to the Houston Texans practice squad.
+He signed a reserve/future contract on January 21.
+He was released on March 17, 2025.

 Personal life

 Averett is the nephew of Pro Bowl left tackle Bryant McKinnie.